jclement92/Login-Logout/README.md

 # Login-Logout

-Simple React Native app that mimics login and logout functions.
-Built with Expo client and react-router-native library.
+This app mimics login and logout functions.

 ---